Akiokita/full-stack/README.md

 Install Composer
 https://getcomposer.org/

-Go to the 'front-end' folder and run the command
+Go to the `front-end` folder and run the command

 `composer install`